FadiZahhar/html-team-training/React/README.md

 The nested <Route>s inherit and add to the parent route.

-The Home component route does not have a path but has an index attribute.
-That specifies this route as the default route for the parent route, which is /.

 Setting the path to \* will act as a catch-all for any undefined URLs.
 This is great for a 404 error page.

 Pages / Components
-The Navbar component has <Outlet> and <Link> elements.
+The Navbar component has  <Link> elements.

-The <Outlet> renders the current route selected.

 <Link> is used to set the URL and keep track of browsing history.